gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 Suppose that in the linear model above-described we want to test H<sub>0</sub>: b<sub>j</sub>=0, Vs b<sub>j</sub>!=0.

-If the errors are IID, normally distributed,furthermore, since the OLS estimate is unbiased, the sampling distribution of bHat<sub>j</sub> is
+If the errors are IID normal, since the OLS estimates are unbiased, the sampling distribution of bHat<sub>j</sub> is

 bHat<sub>j</sub>~N(b<sub>j</sub>,V<sub>j</sub>)